lewisfish/PawlikMorph-LSST/README.md

                       [-lif] [-f FILE] [-fo FOLDER] [-src {SDSS,LSST}] [-s IMGSIZE] [-cc CATALOGUE] [-ns NUMSIG]
                       [-fs {1,3,5,7,9,11,13,15}] [-par {multi,parsl,none}]
-                      [-n CORES] [-m] [-cas]
+                      [-n CORES] [-cas] [-segmap][-starmask][-d]

  - -h, shows the help screen
- - -f FILE, File which contains list of images, and RA DECS of object in image
+ - -f FILE, File which contains list of image filenames, and RA DECS of object in image (RA and DEC can be zeros if galaxy is centred on cut-out)
- - -fo FOLDER, Path to folder to save script outputs
+ - -fo FOLDER, Path to folder to save script outputs, and where input segmaps and starmasks are located
  - -A, runs the asymmetry calculation
  - -As, Runs the shape asymmetry calculation
  - -Aall, Runs all the implmented asymmetry calculations